What Does Medicaid Expansion Mean In North Carolina?

 Can I Get Free Incontinence Products Through North Carolina Medicaid?

-If you or your loved one manages incontinence due to a medical condition or disability, you may be eligible for bladder control products that are 100% covered by NC Medicaid.
+If you or your loved one lives in North Carolina, manages incontinence due to an underlying condition or disability, and has been diagnosed with incontinence, you may be eligible for incontinence products that are 100% covered by Medicaid.

-In order to receive your free products, fill out our secure Eligibility Form.
-We’ll determine your coverage within 1-2 business days, ship you free samples of incontinence products, and send your order in discreet boxes right to your door every month at no charge.
-We’ll also help you restock your supplies each month so you never run out of products.
+3. Your coverage will be determined within 1-2 business days.
+We’ll then ship your order in discreet boxes right to your door every month at no charge.
+We’ll also help you restock your supplies each month so you never run out.

 References